 The slot machine was invented by Charles Frey, San Fransisco, in 1887.
 The name “slot machine” refers to American slot machines.
 In Great Britain, these machines are called “fruit machines.”
 These machines are also called “fruit machines” in Great Britain.

-The majority of gambling was done at the time in Las Vegas, Monaco, or small islands that allowed casino gambling.
-Slot gambling was not an integral part of American life, except in Las Vegas.
-However, in Las Vegas and surrounding areas, gambling addiction was widespread.
+Most gambling occurred in Las Vegas, Monaco, and other small islands that permitted casino gambling.
+Slot gambling was not an integral part of American life except in Las Vegas.
+Gambling addiction is widespread in Las Vegas and the surrounding areas.

 New Jersey legalized gambling in 1979.
 Then, Atlantic City was in eastern Las Vegas.
 Video poker was invented in the mid-to the late eighties, and gambling addiction became more common.

 As of the writing of this article, all states except two have casinos.
 These states only allow slot machine gambling but do not permit access to table games.

 According to statistics, 70% of casino revenues are generated by slot gambling.

 Canadian statistics show that gambling addicts account for between 58-62 percent of all revenues from slot machines.

 South Dakota is home to 98 percent gambling addicts.